Frequently Asked Questions

 We understand that a Jewish congregation sharing space with a church is a little unorthodox, even for a reform congregation.
 We ask that you come to a service and see who we are and learn about our community even if our location may not be traditional.

 Should I call ahead?

-Calling ahead is not necessary, but if we know you’re coming, we can watch for you and say hello.
+We appreciate you reaching out to let us know you’re coming.
+That way, we can welcome you and introduce you to our members.
 If you are unfamiliar with a Shabbat service we can also help you follow along.

 Is it handicapped accessible?